wofsauge/IsaacDocs/docs/tutorials/GettingHelp.md

 ---
 tags:
-  - FAQ
+  - Tutorial
 ---

-# Modding FAQ: Asking for Help
+# [Tutorial] How to Effectively Get Coding Help

 ## Double-check the Docs